27 Fun Things to Do in Seattle in Fall: Foliage, Festivals & Halloween

 Visit the Volunteer Park Conservatory

-The Volunteer Park Conservatory is home to a variety of tropical plants and even has a room dedicated solely to cacti.
+The Conservatory is home to various tropical plants and even has a room dedicated solely to cacti.

 Stop in to warm your toes while learning more about the unique plants.